eudoxia0/eudoxia0.github.io/article/_posts/2023-03-09-design-austral-compiler.md

 ## The Environment {#env}

-The environment in the center of the compiler's universe: it's the database that stores all information about user-written code.
+The environment is the center of the compiler's universe: it's the database that stores all information about user-written code.

 Externally, the `Env` module exports an `env` type and some functions.
 The